jaller200/comp4300-project3/README.md

 ## Requirements
 **Compiler**: PipeSim requires C++11 and thus a compiler compatible with it.
 The program has been tested on the following compilers:

+* clang-5.0.0 on Ubuntu 14.04
+* g++-4.8.4 on Ubuntu 14.04
+* AppleClang-9.1.0 on macOS

+In addition, I have manually tested it on the following compilers (academic-related):

 * g++-4.8.5 on CentOS 7
 * Apple Clang 11.0.0 (clang-1100.0.33.17) on macOS Mojave